For a world beyond speciesism

 I am currently a teacher at Leiden University and conducting some research and paper writing on the side.
 I am affiliated with the Comparative Psychology and Affective Neuroscience (CoPAN) lab.

 The Diverse Intelligences Summer Institute (DISI) is a 4-week full-time program hosted by the UCLA and funded by the Templeton World Charity Foundation.
-I lead a project exploring the opportunities of using ethnographic methods to study animal behaviour, minds and societies.
+As a participant, I lead a project exploring the opportunities of using ethnographic methods to study animal behaviour, minds and societies.

-Since 2022 I am working part-time for UCLA as a Project Assistant for DISI.
+Since 2022 I am working on a freelance basis as a Project Coordinator for DISI.

 2019 - 2020